 During the first few treatments, the tapping sensation on your scalp may be uncomfortable.
-Up to 50% of patients who receive TMS will experience some mild to moderate soreness on their head during the first week of treatment.
-Over-the-counter pain medicines such as aspirin, Tylenol. or Motrin can be used, before or after TMS sessions, to manage the discomfort.
+Up to 50 percent of patients who receive TMS will experience some mild to moderate soreness on their head during the first week of treatment.
+Over-the-counter pain medicines such as aspirin, Tylenol or Motrin can be used, before or after TMS sessions, to manage the discomfort.
 Over time, the scalp becomes less sensitive to the tapping sensation of the magnetic pulses and the treatment does not produce discomfort.

 What are the risks or side effects of TMS?